pauladam94/biblyst/README.md

 Here the two chapter (we can imagine that there are very long chapter and you want multiple bibliography in multiple files).

-Here is the result :
+Here is the result of the compilation of the main.typ file. (the one in the repository).

 ![](examples/main_1.svg)

 ![](examples/main_2.svg)

 ![](examples/main_3.svg)

 ![](examples/main_4.svg)

 # Why this package ?